rackerlabs/design-system/_component_design/alert.md

 ---
-title: Alert Bar
+title: Alert
 parent: Notifications
 layout: component
 category: Components
 usage: >
-  A notification bar extends fully across the top of an content container within a Helix interface in order to provide the user with feedback relating to the status of the item.
+  An alert extends fully across the top of an content container within a Helix interface in order to provide the user with feedback relating to the status of the item.
 It can be scoped across the entirety of the content area (page level scoping) or scoped to extend across a singular section of the content area (element level scoping).
 preview-image: preview-images/alert-bar.svg
 status: stable
 resource: true